Jaramogi Oginga Odinga: In opposition

 FORD split before the 1992 elections.
 Odinga himself vied for the presidency on Ford-Kenya ticket, but finished fourth with a share of 17.5% votes.
 However, he regained the Bondo Constituency seat after being forced out of parliamentary politics for over two decades.
 Odinga died in 1994 in Aga Khan Hospital, Kisumu.
 He is buried at the Jaramogi Oginga Odinga Mausoleum in his Bondo home.

 Private life

-Odinga was polygamous and had four wives: Mary Juma, Gaudencia Adeya, Susan Agik, and Betty Adongo.
+Odinga was polygamous and had four wives: Mary Juma, Gaudencia Adeya, Susan Agik, and Betty Adongo, who was integrated into the family through traditional customs.
 With these wives, he had seventeen children.
-Mary was the mother of Raila and Oburu.
-Mary died in 1984.
+Mary was the mother of Raila and Oburu.Mary died in 1984.

 Global policy

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.